 AustraliaDay.com.au is the website for the Australia Day celebrations that span 228 years of Australian national heritage with parades, like the 21 Gun Salute, the aerial flyover of the Raaf jets and more.
-The rich calendar is filled with an array of events from traditional to musical, fun and entertaining live performances.
+The rich calendar is filled with various events from traditional to musical, fun and entertaining live performances.

-January 26 is for sure the day that hits all Australians in their heart and makes them contemplate what is the meaning of Australia Day.
+January 26 is for sure the day that hits all Australians in their heart and makes them contemplate the meaning of Australia Day.

-While Australia Day is a way to aggregate and share a common sentiment of love for Australia, everyone has a special reason to reflect on why they feel proud Australians.
+While Australia Day is a way to aggregate and share a common sentiment of love for Australia, everyone has a special reason to reflect on why they feel proud.
 Like this Croatian woman who showed off her patriotic pride and said: